xiaoxiae/videos/18-lopt/SCRIPT.md

 However, we've covered them rather superficially and there is a great deal of nuance to each of them.

 For the simplex method, what if $(0, 0)$ isn't a vertex -- how do we start?
-Also, the way we described it, the method might run in exponential time and may even get stuck in an infinite loop -- how do we fix this?
+Also, the way we described it, the method might run in exponential time and may even get stuck in an infinite loop -- can we fix this?

 For duality, does every linear program have a dual and if so, how do we create it?
-And once we do, how can we use it in developing fast algorithms?
+And once we do, can we use it in developing fast algorithms for the primal?

 And, last but not least, are there classes of ILP problems that can be solved in polynomial time?
 And for those that aren't in such class, can we at least get approximate solutions in polynomial time?